gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

     </thead>
 </table>

 Our needs here are a little different, so we'll modify our chart while following along from their example.
 Since this is not a real attack; and since our view is mainly from the penetrator's perspective, we'll abbreviate a summary of some of the steps by relating an attacking action to a step in the kill chain and an observation, using tables like the one below.
+As we can see, this format is similar to descriptions we might find about the phases of pentesting \[[26]\]

 <table>
     <caption>Command to Kill Chain Step Summary</caption>